aosabook/500lines/template-engine/chapter.md

 append_result('hello')
 ```

 which will add the string `hello` to the rendered output of the template.
-With
-multiple levels of abstraction here, it's important to keep them straight as we
-read the code. ((FIXME: Query: This is kind of an odd sentence at this point --
-it's a bit discouraging because the author doesn't offer any advice as to how to
-keep them straight.
-If it's just meant to be an acknowledgment that this is tricky,
-perhaps reword to "it's difficult to keep them straight"? --ARB))
+We have multiple levels of abstraction here which can be difficult to keep straight.
+The compiler uses `buffered.append("'hello'")`, which creates `append_result('hello')` in the compiled Python function, which when run, appends `hello` to the template result.

 Back to our Templite class.
 As we parse control structures, we want to check
 that they are properly nested.
 The `ops_stack` list is a stack of strings: